Nauru Entry Requirements

 Prohibited Items

-• Fresh fruits, vegetables, and unprocessed foods - biosecurity risk
+• Fresh fruits, vegetables, plants, seeds, and soil - strict biosecurity

 Restricted Items

-• Seeds and propagating materials - require phytosanitary certificates and import permits
+• Animal products, dairy, and honey - require import permits and inspection.

 Health Requirements